 Working “On-campus” means you can work at all the buildings on your school/campus premise.
 If your school has more than one campus, you may only work at the campus where you’re studying.
 You can work at other locations rather than the campus you are studying if you’re working as a teaching or research assistant and if your work is related to a research grant.
 In such cases, you may work at a library, hospital, or research facility associated with your school.
 This can be outside your campus premise too.

 You can work on your school campus, without a work permit, if:

 - You are a full-time post-secondary student at a:

-- public post-secondary school, such as a college or university, or CEGEP in Quebec
+- public post-secondary schools, such as a college or university, or CEGEP in Quebec.

-- private college-level school in Quebec that operates under the same rules as public schools, and is at least 50% funded by government grants, or
+- private college-level school in Quebec that operates under the same rules as public schools, and is at least 50% funded by government grants.

-- Canadian private school that can legally award degrees under provincial law
+- Canadian private schools that can legally award degrees under provincial law.

 - You have a valid study permit, and